eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Head & Neck Surgery

 Radiation therapy

 Radiation has a limited role as primary therapy in North America but is used as adjuvant therapy in advanced stage disease.
-For early T-stage disease, local-regional control and survival rates for primary radiation therapy are comparable with surgery.
+For early T-stage disease, local-regional control and survival rates for primary radiation therapy are comparable to those for surgery.
 In this select group of patients, irradiation can be offered as primary treatment, particularly for those who are poor surgical candidates.
 The long and short-term complications associated with radiation therapy to the oral cavity, in addition to the long treatment course, make this a less desirable modality, especially when compared with the typical low complication rates and excellent treatment outcomes seen with primary surgery of small buccal cancers.

 The results of using radiation therapy alone in patients with advanced buccal carcinoma have been dismal.
 For advanced disease, local-regional control rates and survival are highest with combined surgery and postoperative radiation or chemoradiation therapy.
 Radiotherapy is usually given to 50-60 Gy and begins approximately 4-6 weeks after surgery.